Visited: Autumn and winter

 Unlike other cranes, Brolgas have a unique adaptation - a special gland located near the corner of their eyes.
 This gland helps them expel excess salt from their bodies, which is important as they often inhabit wetlands with brackish water.

-Brolga (Antigone rubicunda)
+Brolga (Grus rubicunda)

 When flushed, they will quickly leave the ground with whistling calls, flying to a nearby tree where they fall silent and adopt an upright posture to observe the intruder before returning to the ground.
 Their flight is described as undulating or jerky, usually below treetop level.